 In June 2016, the FASB issued ASU 2016-13, Financial Instruments - Credit Losses.
 ASU 2016-13 replaces the existing incurred losses methodology for estimating allowances with a current expected credit losses methodology with respect to most financial assets measured at amortized cost and certain other instruments, including trade and other receivables, loans, held-to-maturity investment securities, and off-balance sheet commitments.
 In addition, ASU 2016-13 requires credit losses relating to available-for-sale debt securities to be recorded through an allowance for credit losses rather than a reduction of the carrying amount.
 ASU 2016-13 also changes the accounting for purchased credit-impaired debt securities and loans.
 ASU 2016-13 retains many of the disclosure requirements in current GAAP and expands certain disclosure requirements.
-ASU 2016-13 is effective for fiscal years beginning after December 15, 2020, including interim periods within those fiscal years.
-Upon adoption, the Bank expects a change in the processes and procedures to calculate the allowance for loan losses, including changes in the assumptions and estimates to consider expected credit losses over the life of the loan versus the current methodology which utilizes the incurred loss model.
-The Bank is reviewing the requirements of ASU 2016-13 and has begun developing and implementing processes and procedures to ensure it is fully compliant with the amendments at the adoption date.
-At this time, the Bank anticipates the allowance for loan losses will increase as a result of the implementation of ASU 2016-13; however, until its evaluation is complete, the magnitude of the increase will be unknown.
+ASU 2016-13 was originally effective for fiscal years beginning after December 15, 2020, including interim periods within those fiscal years; however, in November 2019 the FASB issued ASU 2019-10 delaying the effective date for non-SEC public business entities to fiscal years beginning after December 15, 2022.
+Upon adoption, the Company expects a change in the processes and procedures to calculate the allowance for loan losses, including changes in the assumptions and estimates to consider expected credit losses over the life of the loan versus the current methodology which utilizes the incurred loss model.
+The Company is reviewing the requirements of ASU 2016-13 and has begun developing and implementing processes and procedures to ensure it is fully compliant with the amendments at the adoption date.
+At this time, the Company anticipates the allowance for loan losses will increase as a result of the implementation of ASU 2016-13; however, until its evaluation is complete, the magnitude of the increase will be unknown.